voicegain/platform/speech-analytics/examples-offline/README.md

 * for recomputing SA session.
 * for retrieving the transcript of the SA session.
 There are four available formats: "text" for plain text, "pdf", "docx" and "vtt".
 When retrieving "text", you can also set the "interval" parameter to add timestamps to the transcript.
 * for modifying speakers inside the SA session.
+* for cerating SA sessions based on existing calls.
+For how to create calls, see [THIS_LINK](https://doc1web7b0888269764aux1.ascalon.ai/#tag/sa-internal/operation/saCallPost).